 Choosing the “right” platforms to leverage for your marketing strategy depends on your overall business goals and business type.
 Some platforms will help your ads gain more traction, while others may not be as impactful.

-If you analyze your campaign metrics and pay attention to the campaigns you run, you’ll get the information you need to make educated decisions about your marketing efforts.
+If you analyze your campaign metrics and pay attention to the digital ad campaigns you run, you’ll get the information you need to make educated decisions about your marketing efforts.
 You can determine which platform offers the best results for your business and use that to inform future media placements.